LawRato

 3. Do request an in-home custody evaluation.

-4. Do be aware that perception is everything.
+4. Be aware that perception is everything.

-6. Do prepare documentation.
+6. Prepare documentation.

 8. Don't talk about your ex-wife/husband negatively to your kids.